-Dr. Melissa Tedone is the Book & Library Conservator at Winterthur Museum, Garden, and Library, and Affiliated Assistant Professor in the Winterthur/University of Delaware Program in Art Conservation.
+Dr. Melissa Tedone is Associate Conservator for Books & Library Materials at Winterthur Museum, Garden, and Library, and Affiliated Associate Professor in the Winterthur/University of Delaware Program in Art Conservation (WUDPAC).
 She is a Professional Associate of the American Institute for Conservation of Historic and Artistic Works (AIC).
 She served on AIC's Sustainability Committee from 2011 - 2017, and chaired the committee from 2015-2017.

-At Winterthur, Dr. Tedone is responsible for books in the Museum collection and all of the Library’s collections, including printed books and periodicals, archival materials, photographic materials, and electronic media.
-As UD Affiliated Faculty, she teaches the first year Library Materials Block, and supervises Library & Archives Conservation majors in their second and third years.
+At Winterthur, Melissa heads the Library Lab.
+The Library Lab is responsible for books in the Museum collection and all of the Library’s collections, including printed books and periodicals, archival materials, photographic materials, and electronic media.
+In WUDPAC, Melissa oversees library and archives conservation education, which includes teaching the first-year Library Materials Block, as well as supervising majors in their second and third years.

-Her current research interests include structural and material culture approaches to the history of the book; early book and document care practices in the American home; identification and conservation of 19th and 20th century writing inks; the relationship between digitization and the conservation of physical textual artifacts in philosophy and practice; and diversity, equity, and inclusion in conservation education.
+Melissa's current research interests include structural and material culture approaches to the history of the book; early book and document care practices in the American home; the relationship between digitization and the conservation of physical textual artifacts in philosophy and practice; and diversity, equity, and inclusion in conservation education.